syncfusion-content/wpf-docs/wpf/XlsIo/Cell-or-Range-Formatting.md

-> _Note: when you want to apply more than one style for cells, enclose the style within the Begin and End calls.
-This improves the performance._
+> Note: when you want to apply more than one style for cells, enclose the style within the Begin and End calls.
+This improves the performance.

-[C#]
+{% highlight C# %}